 We were supervised by Margaret Farmer and, yes, Carolyn.
 We were late and by the time we finished the hall was quickly filling up.
 To say that Matt and I were totally daunted by so many powerful women wanting changes to our attempts to set things up would be an understatement and we were exhausted and glad to escape.

 Carolyn was also a popular figure in Montville for a completely different reason.
 Along with husband Jack, Carolyn could be found every day in the Irish Shop which they took over from Sue and Joe Delaney.
 It was the sort of establishment where tourists and locals alike would drop in for a chat and a quirky gift.
 As well, Carolyn was a generous supporter when local groups like the Montville Village Association or the Montville State School P&C asked for raffle prizes or donations for a worthy cause.

-Some of Carolyn’s friends from the Montville Ladies Social and Benefit Club have passed away.
-Many others were unable to attend her funeral on the 11th May to celebrate her life and say goodbye.
+Carolyn was much loved by her husband Dorian Michael Frost (Jack) and her son Ben, daughter-in-law Nixi and grandson Zenith Horizon Frost.
+She was also much loved by her friends from the Montville Ladies Social and Benefit Club.
+Sadly, some have now passed away while many others were unable to attend her funeral on the 11th May to celebrate her life and say goodbye.
 One of these is Margaret Farmer who thinks that Carolyn represents a group of women who believed in community service and who took on the responsibility for expanding the facilities of the Montville Village Hall and maintaining these when necessary.
 Without their fund-raising efforts, the Montville Village Association and many other local charities would not have been in a position to offer the community support they delivered.

 Vale Carolyn June Frost.